LassiKuisma/Geo-Quiz/backend/README.md

 ### `npm run setup`

 Populates database with country data from [restcountries.com](https://restcountries.com).
-Must be ran at least once before starting application _(or after setting up database)_.

 Setup is safe to run multiple times: it will not insert same data twice into db (though you don't need to run it every time you're running backend, only after db setup).